-Choosing a programming language often means accepting how that language handles the allocation and use of memory:
+Choosing a programming language means accepting how that language manages the allocation and use of memory:

 - Java, C# and Go use tracing garbage collection.

 - Python and Swift use reference-counted objects.

 - C requires the programmer to explicitly manage memory